nesrineD/hacknheat_terraform/MAIL.md

 - Time: 9:00 - 12:30
 - Location: Hamburg, Munich and Vienna

-Please prepare by downloading the workshop repository (https://github.com/hack-n-heat/work-package) as a ZIP and following the included SETUP.md file.
-We recommend bringing your laptop, as we will be engaging in practical exercises throughout the workshop.
+The workshop schedule will be tight, so we would appreciate it if you already prepare the following:

+- Download the workshop repository (https://github.com/hack-n-heat/work-package) as a ZIP, extract it and create a repository including these folders and files (using your own GitHub account).
+- Create a HCP Terraform account under https://app.terraform.io/session.
+- Install the terraform CLI (installation guidance: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 Feel free to reach out if you have any questions before the event.
-Looking forward to an informative and engaging session with all of you!
+We are looking forward to an informative and engaging session with all of you!

 Best regards,